mcore1976/cc1101-jammer/README.md

 ---

-The video showing how the jammer work is available here : https://www.youtube.com/watch?v=vZcGP-O2GvQ
+The video showing how the jammer works is available here : https://www.youtube.com/watch?v=vZcGP-O2GvQ